 PCPs have varying levels of education and training, which affects their role in patient care.
 Understanding the differences between the roles and their specialties can help you choose the right provider for your health care needs.

-• MDs and DOs are both licensed physicians.
+- MD and DO: These are both licensed physicians.
 MDs focus on “allopathic” medicine, meaning they treat and diagnose conditions using conventional medical tools like X-rays, prescription drugs, and surgery.
 DOs use those conventional tools as well but also emphasize holistic health and prevention.
 Both are qualified to diagnose and treat illnesses, prescribe medication, and perform surgeries.

 Family medicine, internal medicine, and pediatrics are all primary care specialties.
-Family medicine providers work with people of all ages, while internists focus on adult medicine.
+Family medicine providers work with people of all ages, while internal medicine physicians, sometimes called internists, focus on adult medicine.
 Pediatricians specialize in the care of children from infancy through adolescence.
 Other primary care specialties include obstetrics and gynecology, geriatric, and psychiatry.

 You can also reach health care access team members at (800) 236-2236 for help finding a PCP.